Schools and Disaster Recovery: An Overview Schools

 Web Links

-A fact sheet on the impact of terrorism and disasters on children from the American Psychological Association
+A fact sheet on the impact of terrorism and disasters on children from the American Psychological Association.

-Another fact sheet from the American Psychological Association offers adults and teachers age-specific reactions and guidelines following a disaster
+A guide from the American Psychological Association for adults and teachers on guidelines to help children build resilience following a disaster, trauma and other threats.

-The National Institute for Mental Health offers resources regarding traumatic events and children and adolescents
+The National Institute for Mental Health offers resources regarding traumatic events and children and adolescents.

-The National Association of School Psychologists offers school safety and crisis resources, including information on crisis teams in schools
+The National Association of School Psychologists offers school safety and crisis resources, including information on crisis teams in schools.

-The Center for Health and Healthcare in Schools offers various mental health resources for teachers, parents, and students
+The Center for Health and Healthcare in Schools offers various mental health resources for teachers, parents, and students.